The Bankrate promise

-If your monthly loan payment on your car insurance has gone up, it may be because collateral insurance was added onto your monthly payment.
-But what is collateral insurance?
+If the monthly loan payment for your car has increased, there may be a surprising reason for it: collateral insurance.
+In some cases, collateral insurance may be added to your monthly payment, but what exactly is collateral insurance?

 How does collateral insurance work?